Canon 70D vs Pentax 645Z

 - More modern: Was introduced somewhat (9 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the 70D emerges as the winner of the contest (14 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (14 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 70D vs Pentax 645Z